-Your spring boat-safety checklist is a crucial part of getting ready for warm weather and the good times out on the water that come with it.
-Now that winter is over, getting your boat ready before the summer will help minimize potential headaches when you’d rather just be enjoying time with friends and family.
+Your boat-safety checklist is a crucial part of getting ready for warm weather and the good times out on the water that come with it.
+Now that summer is here, getting your boat ready will help minimize potential headaches when you’d rather just be enjoying time with friends and family.
 It’s also an excellent way to get a head start on any maintenance that might be required to get the ball rolling this season.

 - Difficulty: Easy